India: How are Netflix and other streaming platforms transforming Bollywood? | DW | 02.02.2022

 The pandemic dealt a heavy blow to the Indian movie industry — the world's largest in terms of the number of films produced.

 "OTT has come as a boon for Bollywood producers because their funds were locked for such a long time.
-They could just sell their films to streaming platforms and set the cycle rolling," Himesh Mankad, a film and trade observer, told DW.
+They could just sell their films to streaming platforms and set the cycle rolling," film critic Himesh Mankad told DW.

 "If it was not for OTT, we as an industry would have made a lot of losses as the theaters were not functioning and the burden of interest had piled up on films," he said.